Roth vs Traditional IRA

 FeatureRoth IRATraditional IRA

-Backdoor option for high earnersYes; non-deductible Traditional contribution then convertedNot applicable
+Backdoor option for high earnersYes; non-deductible Traditional contribution then converted; file Form 8606Not applicable

 The argument for Roth lives or dies on a single chart.
-Contribute $7,000 a year from age 30 to 65 at a 7% annual return.
+Contribute the IRS Publication 590-A maximum ($7,500 a year per IRS Notice 2025-67) from age 30 to 65 at a 7 percent annual return.
 The gross balance is identical: about $968,000.
 What you get to keep is not.

 Withdrawal rateTraditional keptRoth advantage